knpuniversity/javascript/knpu/ep1-basics/this-current-target.md

 it would be *way* jollier if we could turn that icon into a spinning loader icon.
 But, there's a problem.

 After the trash icon, type delete.
-Bow we have a trash icon with the word delete next to it.
+Now we have a trash icon with the word delete next to it.
 Back in our JavaScript, once again, `console.log()` the actual element that was clicked: `e.target`.